dsolealm/PowerShell/README.md

 # PowerShell
 PowerShell Scripts

-This is a space for the NCG Deployment and System Administration team to get all Powershell code scripts.
+This is a space for all all Powershell code scripts from NCG Deployment and System Administration team.